Julie Packard: Career

 Packard joined other members of her family in the undertaking to create Monterey Bay Aquarium.
 Her sister, Nancy Burnett, also has a degree in marine biology, and her father helped design the facility's infrastructure.
 Packard became the aquarium's executive director by the time the aquarium opened in 1984.
 As part of her role at Monterey Bay Aquarium, Packard was instrumental in the creation of the sustainable seafood advisory list, Seafood Watch, and its endeavor to prevent the import of seafood harvested through slavery.

 Packard chairs the board of directors of the Monterey Bay Aquarium Research Institute, and is also a trustee of the David and Lucile Packard Foundation.
 She received the Audubon Medal from the National Audubon Society in 1998 for her work in conservation and environmental protection, became a member of the American Philosophical Society in 2004, and was elected as a fellow to the American Academy of Arts and Sciences in 2009.
 Packard received a lifetime achievement award from the National Marine Sanctuary Foundation, the Ted Danson Ocean Hero Award from Oceana in 2004, and was named a California Coastal Hero in 2009 by the California Coastal Commission and Sunset magazine.

 Packard has spoken at various symposia, including the International Aquarium Congress, Our Ocean Conference, the Seafood Summit, the Global Climate Action Summit, and the United Nations Ocean Conference.
 She writes online about the ocean in the context of climate change, sustainable seafood, and the deep sea.
 Among other publications, Packard has written opinion pieces for The New York Times and The Boston Globe (with John Kerry).
 She was a member of The Pew Charitable Trusts' Oceans Commission, and is a member of the leadership council for the resulting Joint Ocean Commission Initiative, which formed in 2005.

 Packard was granted an honorary Doctor of Science degree by California State University, Monterey Bay in "recognition of her many accomplishments as an ocean conservationist".
 A species of coral, Gersemia juliepackardae, is named in her honor for "her dedication to ocean stewardship and conservation, and for elevating public awareness about the ocean environment."
-A portrait of Packard, painted by Hope Gangloff, will be displayed at the National Portrait Gallery in Washington, D.C. between 2019 and 2020.
+A portrait of Packard, painted by Hope Gangloff, was displayed at the National Portrait Gallery in Washington, D.C. between 2019 and 2020.
 In the painting, Packard is standing in front of the colorful kelp forest exhibit at Monterey Bay Aquarium.
 She is the second female ocean conservationist to be included in the museum's collection, and it is the museum's 17th commissioned portrait.